 Places to visit in North America or Asia

 If you are interested in discovering other places in Asia, feel free to read my following articles.
 All are great options for travelling with a group of friends or family.

 Thank you for reading this article ‘Interesting things to learn before you head to Havana Cuba’.
-I hope that you have a wonderful time when you are in Havana and it looks different now that you know these facts about Cuba.
+I hope you enjoyed these facts and you have a wonderful time in Havana.

 Have you been to Havana Cuba or know any other facts that I could add to the list?
 I would love to hear your comments below.